stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 "/^([a-z0-9_\.-]***+***)@([\da-z\.-]***+***)\.([a-z\.]***{2,6}***)$/"

 Quantifiers in a regular expression, such as `+` and `{...}`, are use to quantify the number of preceding characters in the character set that should be matched in the search.
-In the email match regex, we utilize the plus sign `+` character as a quantifer to ensure there is at least one specified character in the preceding character set as well as the brackets `{2,6}` to ensure there are between 2 and 6 (inclusive) characters in the preceding character set.
+In the email match regex, we utilize the plus sign `+` character as a quantifier to ensure there is at least one specified character in the preceding character set as well as the brackets `{2,6}` to ensure there are between 2 and 6 (inclusive) characters in the preceding character set.

 These quantifiers are important to ensure certain parts of the string are not left blank, or do not include the necessary number of characters.